neilboyd/me/NDC-Sydney-2016.md

 - JavaScript on the server
 - Not just back end - automation, CLI, desktop apps (Electron)
+- Simple, good performance
-- Simple, good performance, not much built into nodejs itself - everything is in npm
+- Not much built into nodejs itself - everything is in npm
 - Single threaded event loop - handles concurrency very well

 ## [Node.js microservices in the cloud for (almost) free](http://ndcsydney.com/talk/undo-accept-awesome-node-js-microservices-in-the-cloud-for-almost-free/)